TOAST-DOCS/Gamebase/en/unreal-authentication.md

 ### Add Mapping Forcibly

-For an account which is already mapped to a particular IdP, try mapping **With Force **.
+For an account which is already mapped to a particular IdP, try mapping **Forcibly**.
-To attempt **Force Mapping강제 매핑**, you need `ForcingMappingTicket` acquiried from AddMpping API.
+To attempt a **Force Mapping**, you need `ForcingMappingTicket` acquiried from AddMpping API.

-다음은 Facebook에 강제 매핑을 시도하는 예시입니다.
 See the following example for the attempt of force mapping:

 **API**